 Skip to Content

-But in contrast, hard-surface flooring, such as laminate or tile, is easy to clean.
-In fact, most of these kinds of flooring can be cleaned and scrubbed to shine in only just a few minutes and as oftentimes as the tenant wants to make sure that there are no unpleasant stains or smells.
-And unlike carpet, hard-surface flooring is also definitely a lot more sanitary for young children and individuals with respiratory or other health issues.
+In contrast, hard-surface flooring such as laminate or tile is simple to clean.
+These floors can be scrubbed to shine in a few minutes and as often as tenants wish, ensuring no unpleasant stains or smells.
+Unlike carpet, hard-surface flooring is significantly more sanitary for children and people with respiratory or health issues.

-Many varieties of hard-surface flooring (other than real hardwood) are much simpler to manage in a flooding situation.
-As long as it has been properly installed, numerous kinds of laminate and vinyl are very water-resistant and can be dried out rather efficiently.
-This means that there will be no need for expensive restoration services or flooring replacement, only some focused clean-up.
+Most hard-surface flooring, aside from natural hardwood, is much easier to deal with in a flood.
+Properly installed laminate and vinyl are very water-resistant and can be dried out efficiently.
+This means expensive restoration services or flooring replacement won’t be needed, just some focused clean-up.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.